RedEyesNCode/InformMe/README.md

 # PickMe
-This Libary helps you show common Dialog's & Snackbar's According to your needs.
-Ready to use in Any Project,
+**This Libary helps you show common Dialog's & Snackbar's According to your needs.
+Ready to use in Any Project**
 #### This Libary is under constant Updates.

 ## Features